xiatg/Iwara-Telegram-Bot/README.md

    - Maintain a `IwaraTgDB.db` to track all videos that have already been sent to the channel.
    - Add the video description to the comment section of the post.
 3. `rank` - Get Ranking
-   - Send the daily/weekly/monthly/annually ranking of all the videos in your database.
+   - Send the daily/weekly/monthly/annually ranking of all the videos in `IwaraTgDB.db`.

 ## Deployment